ubisoft/vulnmine/docs/Use.md

 Sample scipy iPython notebooks are included in the Vulnmine repository **_/docs/html_**.

-These notebooks can be run on the Jupyter scipy-notebook container (python 2) to produce new retrained model files.
+These notebooks can be run on the Jupyter scipy-notebook container (python3) to produce new retrained model files.

 ### Docker housekeeping